 In May 2020, the District and PHHC were granted a \$8,927,628 and \$290,951 loan, respectively, under the Paycheck Protection Program (PPP) administered by a Small Business Administration (SBA) approved partner.
 Each loan is uncollateralized and is fully guaranteed by the Federal government.
-The District and PHHC are eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-The District has recorded a PPP loan payable and will record the forgiveness of each loan upon being legally released from the loan obligation by the SBA.
-No forgiveness income has been recorded for the year ended June 30, 2021.
-The District and PHHC have applied for and received notification from the SBA subsequent to year end that the PPP loans have been fully forgiven.
-As a result, the District has elected to classify the PPP loans within long-term liabilities as it is not expected to be using current resources to pay off the loan.
+The District and PHHC were eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
+The District and PHHC applied for and received notification from the SBA that the PPP loans have been fully forgiven.
+As such, there is no payable balance as of June 30, 2022 and the District and PHHC have recorded \$8,927,628 and \$290,951 respectively, to recognize forgiveness income for the year ended June 30, 2022.